This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Place cubed meat, Tabasco, vinegar, liquid smoke and garlic powder in zip lock bag and marinate four hours or overnight.
+- Place cubed meat, Tabasco, vinegar, and liquid smoke in zip lock bag and marinate four hours or overnight.
 Drain and discard marinade.
 Pat beef dry with paper towels.

-- In a 10-quart heavy bottomed Dutch oven, heat olive oil over medium high heat.
+- In a 14-quart heavy bottomed Dutch oven, heat two tablespoons of olive oil over medium high heat.
 Brown beef cubes on all sides and remove from pan.
+(Don’t let them touch each other as they brown or they will steam instead of browning so brown in batches)

 - In same pan, brown ground beef and pork and remove from pan.

-- Add paprika, onions, celery, both peppers and garlic.
-Cook for 2 minutes and add beef cubes, ground beef and ground pork back in.
+- Add last tablespoon of olive oil, onions, celery, both peppers and garlic.
+Cook for 2 minutes then add beef cubes, ground beef and ground pork back in.

-- Add in both beans and simmer for an additional hour.
+- Add in both beans and tomato paste and simmer for an additional 45 minutes or until the cubes of beef are fall apart tender.

 - Serve with shredded cheddar cheese over top and cornbread.
 Or, serve with sour cream dobbed on top with chopped scallions.